 WHAT STEPS ARE REQUIRED TO COMPLETE THE ABE CERTIFICATION PROCESS?

 Endodontic Board Certification requires a three-part examination.
-The process involves a one day Written Examination that tested a broad range of fields including anatomy, biochemistry, pathology, immunology, microbiology, radiology, statistics, clinical endodontics and related disciplines.
-Successful completion of this “board exam” allows the Endodontist to proceed to the “Case History Examination” where they present diverse and complex case reports from their practice, demonstrating an exceptional knowledge, skills, and expertise in the full scope of the field endodontics.
+The process involves a one-day Written Examination that tests a broad range of fields including anatomy, biochemistry, pathology, immunology, microbiology, radiology, statistics, clinical endodontics, and related disciplines.
+Successful completion of this “board exam” allows the Endodontist to proceed to the “Case History Examination” where they present diverse and complex case reports from their practice, demonstrating exceptional knowledge, skills, and expertise in the full scope of the field of Endodontics.

-The final phase of the Board Certification is an oral exam, where a team of experts questioned the endodontist about a variety of diagnosis and treatment situations.
-Throughout the extensive interview, the endodontist demonstrated a high level of skill in problem solving, decision making, analysis, creativity, and evaluation.
+The final phase of the Board Certification is an oral exam, where a team of experts questions the endodontist about a variety of diagnosis and treatment situations.
+Throughout the extensive interview, the endodontist must demonstrate a high level of skill in problem-solving, decision-making, analysis, creativity, and evaluation.